“Hey, the world is moving so fast!”

 ‘Weirdo.’
 I hear you utter …

-It happens.
+It’s true, it happens.
 I think about how my individual traits may be perceived.
 I accept that I’m not everyone’s favourite(!) … most of the time … and I’m conscious that it’s important to stay authentic to remain relevant.

 My network community is a tremendous support for my own view of relevance.
 The business network I belong to are 99% independent business owners.
 All value the opportunity of togetherness in a world that is far more fractious than, say, five years ago.